konoui/alfred-tldr/doc/CONFIGURATION.md

 ## Configurations

-The workflow provides some configurations via [workflow environment variables](https://www.alfredapp.com/help/workflows/advanced/variables/).
+This workflow provides several configurations through [workflow environment variables](https://www.alfredapp.com/help/workflows/advanced/variables/).

 ### Open URL Modifier Key

-`TLDR_MOD_KEY_OPEN_URL` is variable that configures keys to open detail command url with web browser.
+The `TLDR_MOD_KEY_OPEN_URL` variable configures the keys to use in order to open the URL of a detail command with a web browser.

-By default, you can open url with pressing `cmd(⌘)` + `enter` if a specified command has related URL.
+By default, you can open the URL by pressing cmd(⌘) + enter, if a specified command has a related URL.

-Available variables are the followings
+The available variables are:

 - `cmd`
 - `ctrl`